Josh-SCG/Spherical_Shadows/README.md

 Each member was responsible for various aspects of development which are summarised, but not limited to, as follows:

 [GCWehmeyer](https://github.com/GCWehmeyer):
-  - [x] Player Animation aquisition and implementation
+  - [x] Player Animation acquisition and implementation
-  - [x] Health Bar implementaion
+  - [x] Health Bar implementation
-  - [x] Player Model aquisition
+  - [x] Player Model acquisition
-  - [x] Enemy Models aquisition
+  - [x] Enemy Models acquisition
-  - [x] Environment assets aquisition
+  - [x] Environment assets acquisition
   - [x] Third Level designer

 [Josh-SCG](https://github.com/Josh-SCG):